zodiacg/awesome.rc/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes the Linux or BSD distribution name as an argument, i.e. `"Arch"`, `"FreeBSD"`
+  * Takes the Linux or BSD distribution name as an argument, i.e. `"Arch"`, `"FreeBSD"`
 - Returns:
-  * returns 1st value as the count of available updates
+  * Returns 1st value as the count of available updates

 **vicious.widgets.raid**